-Taking a day trip from Lisbon to Sintra is just one of the many highlights of your time spent in the Portuguese capital city.
+Taking a day trip to Sintra from Lisbon is just one of the many highlights of your time spent in the Portuguese capital city.

 Whether you prefer to take a guided tour or you decide to travel there independently, this complete guide on how to spend one day in Sintra will help you to plan every detail of your Lisbon to Sintra day trip!